 What’s Involved in Doing unto Others

 When Jesus says, “Whatever you wish that others would do to you, do also to them,” he means: what you would wish if you were in their situation.
-Suppose there is a 20-year-old sophomore at the University.
+Suppose there is a twenty-year-old sophomore at the university.
 Her parents are paying her way.
 She is dreaming of medical school.
 And suddenly she finds out she is pregnant.
 She is terrified.
 Her parents will be furious.
 Her dream of medical school seems about to go down the drain.
 And worse than all, she doesn’t know who the father is, because that’s the way she’s been partying.

 Two Acts of Imagination